-There are three main areas of Dr. Weaver's research including: 1) examining social entrepreneurship as a strategy for human and community development, 2) assessing the reach of social enterprises in the United States and 3) exploring civic engagement as both a pedagogical tool as well as a tool for community development.
+There are three main areas of Dr. Weaver's research including: 1) examining social and commercial entrepreneurship as strategies for community development, 2) assessing the frequency and depth of social enterprise activities in the United States, and 3) exploring different experiential education techniques as pedagogical tools for advancing community development.

 A summary of her research publication activity is provided below.

 Peer-Reviewed Journal Articles

 Weaver, R. L. Danley, S. & Otero-Vera, I. (2018).
 Lessons Learned: Training Doctoral Students to Research Nonprofit Organizations.
 Journal of Nonprofit Education and Leadership.

 Weaver, R. L. (2018).
 Re-conceptualizing social value: Applying the capability approach in social enterprise research.
 Journal of Social Entrepreneurship.
 Access the article here.

 Kato, S., Ashley, S.R., Weaver, R. (2017).
 Measuring social value: Operationalization of the capabilities approach.
 VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations.
-Access article here.
+Access the article here.

 Weaver, R. L. (2016).
 Social enterprise self-employment programs: A two-dimensional human capital investment strategy.
 Social Enterprise Journal, 12 (1).
 Access article here. - Winner of the "Highly Commended Article" Award from the Emerald Literati Awards.